Primary Teacher Training

 The Learning Institute offers other support avenues for trainees who find themselves in challenging circumstances.
 Please visit our Student Support area for further information.

-Primary School Direct (salaried) FULL for 2018
+Primary School Direct (salaried)

 This route is only available to candidates with three years’ work experience and is for those who would be in a position to teach and be accountable for students’ progress from the first day of training.
 We normally expect that if applying for this route, you would be supported by a sponsoring school at the point of application.